-- For participants' service in a combat zone, hazardous duty area, or direct support area, enter the appropriate executive order or public law as defined under Special reporting for U.S. Armed Forces in designated combat zones, earlier. - For participants who are "affected taxpavers." as described in an IRS News Release relating to a federally designated disaster area, enter "FD." - For participants who are making a rollover of a qualified plan loan offset amount, enter "PO."

-For participants who have certified that the rollover contribution is late because one or more of the circumstances listed in section 3.02(2) of Rev. Proc.
+- For participants' service in a combat zone, hazardous duty area, or direct support area, enter the appropriate executive order or public law as defined under Special reporting for U.S. Armed Forces in designated combat zones. earlier. - For participants who are "affected taxpayers," as described in an IRS News Release relating to a federally designated disaster area, enter "FD."
+(For a repayment of a designated disaster distribution, use box 14a.) - For participants who are making a rollover of a qualified plan loan offset amount, enter "PO."
+See the discussion of qualified plan loan offsets in the second paragraph under the heading Plan loan offsets in the Form 1099 instructions. - For participants who have certified that the rollover contribution is late because of one or more of the circumstances listed in section 3.02(2) of Rev. Proc.
 2016-47, enter "SC."